 Janet Rice has been a passionate environmentalist and activist for more than thirty years.
 She took her seat as a Greens Senator for Victoria in 2014 and works with her colleagues to be a strong voice for a caring society, a fair economy and a clean environment in federal Parliament.

-Growing up in Melbourne’s western suburbs, Janet lives in Footscray with her partner Penny and their two adult sons.
+Janet grew up in Melbourne’s western suburbs and lives in Footscray with her two adult children.

-Janet was the first co-ordinator of Bicycle Network Victoria’s Ride2Work program and chair of the Metropolitan Transport Forum in Melbourne, advocating her vision for healthy, clean and safe transport.
-As councillor and mayor of the City of Maribyrnong, Janet worked to involve people in Council decision making and positioned the city as a leader in reducing the carbon pollution that causes global warming.
+Janet was the first coordinator of Bicycle Network Victoria’s Ride2Work program and chair of the Metropolitan Transport Forum in Melbourne, advocating her vision for healthy, clean and safe transport.
+As councillor and mayor of the City of Maribyrnong in Melbourne's west, Janet worked to involve people in Council decision-making and positioned the city as a leader in reducing carbon pollution and taking action against global warming.
 She even swapped the mayoral car for a bike as part of her commitment to reduce pollution.